ebeneliason/easy-pattern/README.md

 -   **`yPhase`**: A number representing the current phase offset for the Y axis in the range 0..7.
 -   **`recomputed`**: A boolean indicating whether the values were newly computed.

+### `setPhases(xPhase, [yPhase])`

+Explicitly sets the X and Y phase values.
+If `yPhase` is omitted, both X and Y phases are set to the same value.
+This can be used to enable dynamic pattern behaviors driven by external game logic, such as a conveyor belt pattern which shifts according to crank speed.

+#### Returns

+- **`dirty`**: A boolean indicating whether the set caused the phase values to update.

+### `shiftPhasesBy(xPhaseOffset, [yPhaseOffset])`

+A convenience function that sets the phases by offsetting them by the specified amount from their current values.
+If `yPhaseOffset` is omitted, both X and Y phases are shifted the same amount.

+#### Returns

+- **`dirty`**: A boolean indicating whether the set caused the phase values to update.

 ### `setPattern(pattern)`

 Sets a new pattern, retaining all animation properties.